admindatahandbook/book/testing/index.md

 Dataverse already automatically calculates variable summary statistics (counts, min/max, means, etc.) when a tabular file is deposited.
 These summary statistics for each variable can be viewed using the Data Explorer tool, even without downloading or accessing the data file.
 As OpenDP is integrated with Dataverse, a data depositor should be able to generate a differentially private (DP) summary statistics metadata file using an OpenDP user interface.
 To do this, the data depositor would select "Generate DP Summary Statistics" after the tabular data file is ingested in Dataverse, launching the OpenDP interface.
 Then they would select the privacy-loss parameter for their data file, and OpenDP would create the differentially private summary statistics file and Dataverse would store the newly created metadata file associated with the sensitive tabular data file.
 Once the data set is published, an end user would be able to view the summary statistics of the sensitive data file using the Data Explorer tool without ever accessing or downloading the actual data file.

-**2. Facilitating reproducibility of research with the sensitive data set**
+**2. Facilitating reproducibility of research with sensitive data sets**

 At least a third of the data sets deposited in Dataverse are replication data and code associated with a published scholarly paper.
 With OpenDP, data depositors or owners could create a differentially private release on a sensitive data set, which could be used to computationally reproduce the results of the published paper while protecting the privacy of the original data set.
 In this case, like in Use Case 1 above, a data depositor would select a privacy-loss parameter through the OpenDP user interface and use OpenDP's statistical query interface to select and run the statistics of choice to create the appropriate replication release.
 The differentially private replication release file would be made available in the data set and end users would be able to download it, while the original sensitive data set would be protected and not accessible by end users except through the existing processes as above.